What Are the Best Places to Stay in Thailand for Families in 2026?

 10. Koh Yao Yai – Between Phuket and Krabi, But a World Away

-Koh Yao Yai sits right between Phuket and Krabi in the middle of Phang Nga Bay.
-It takes less than 30 minutes by speedboat to get there.
+Koh Yao Yai sits right between Phuket and Krabi in the middle of Phang Nga Bay, less than 30 minutes by speedboat from either.
 But once you arrive, it feels like a completely different world.

-Tourism is still low-key here, and people are genuinely warm.
+Tourism is still low-key, and people are genuinely warm.
 Schoolkids wave as you ride past.
 Locals stop for a chat.
-Once, a local family stopped with their scooter and helped us at a gas machine that wouldn’t accept our wrinkled 20 THB note.
-That was so sweet.
+Once, a local family on a scooter helped us at a gas machine that wouldn’t accept our wrinkled 20 THB note.
+That kind of thing stays with you.

 👉 Check out my guide on The Best Things to Do With Kids in Koh Yao Yai.